Christabel-BI/Airline-Customer-Satisfaction/README.md

 ### Project Overview

-This report investigates the relationship between flight delays and customer satisfaction for an airline company, using data analysis to derive insights and recommendations.
+This report investigates the relationship between flight delays and customer satisfaction for an airline company, using Dplyr, Tidyr and ggplot2 in R to derive insights and recommendations.
 The focus is on departure time as a critical metric for customer satisfaction.

 ### Executive Summary